brunorubin/aws-ssm-tree/README.md

   hierarchy from AWS System Manager Parameter Store.

 Options:
   -p, --path TEXT       The hierarchy for the parameter.
-Hierarchies start with a
+Hierarchies start
-                   forward slash (/) and end with the parameter name.
-Here is an example of a hierarchy: /Servers/Prod  [required] --region TEXT    Specifies which AWS Region to send the request to.
+                        with a forward slash (/) and end with the parameter name.
+Here is an example of a hierarchy: /Servers/Prod [required]
-  -r, --recursive  Retrieve all parameters within a hierarchy.
+  -s, --show-encrypted  Show encrypted parameters with a '*' symbol.
+  --no-recursion        Prevent recursion into descending levels.
+  --region TEXT         Specify which AWS Region to send this request to.
-  --version        Show the version and exit.
+  --version             Shows the version and exit.
-  --help           Show this message and exit.
+  --help                Shows this message and exit.
 ```

 ## License